ibexa/documentation-developer/docs/api/rest_api_best_practices.md

 ## Media types

 The methods on resources provide multiple media types in their responses.
-A media type can be selected in the `Accept` Header.
+A media type can be selected in the `Accept` header.
-Each XML media type has a unique name e.g. `application/vnd.ez.api.User+xml`.
+Each XML media type has a unique name, e.g. `application/vnd.ez.api.User+xml`.
-The returned XML response conforms with the complex type definition with a name e.g. `vnd.ez.api.User` in the `user.xsd` XML schema definition file (see `User_`).
+The returned XML response conforms with the complex type definition with a name, e.g. `vnd.ez.api.User` in the `user.xsd` XML schema definition file (see `User_`).

 To derive the implicit schema of the JSON from the XML schema a uniform transformation from XML to JSON is performed as shown below.